tonyomendoza/chords-driver/README.md

 # CHORDS-driver :musical_keyboard:

-CHORDS: A Linux kernel module for generating text of musical chord spellings based on given parameters.
+*CHORDS*: A Linux kernel module for generating text of musical chord spellings based on given parameters.
 This was made as a fun sample project for students to borrow as an example.
+With that said, this is also my own learning experience with music theory.
+Bare with me :smiley:

 !["...These Hills Sing" - Pacha](readme-images/header.gif)